UniversalDependencies/docs/_bg/feat/Animacy.md

 In the BulTreeBank tagset `Animacy` is not encoded as a special feature.
 The dichotomy that plays a role here is rather: Human - Non-human.
 With very few exceptions, these features are not encoded grammatically.
+At this point we consider dangerous to use `Hum: human`.

 ### Anim: animate